gemathon-warriors/timezonify/README.md

-# Zonify
+# Timezonify

 > Wanna hold the World Clock in your hands ??
-Then its about "time" you use this gem.
+Then its about "time" you use timezonify.

 [![Build Status](https://travis-ci.org/gemathon-warriors/zonify.png?branch=master)](https://travis-ci.org/gemathon-warriors/zonify)